paragcse93/coreplus-practical-2302/README.md

-# coreplus-practical-2302

-Note: Emphasis has been placed on prioritizing functionality over the visual design within the UI project.

-API used for Fetching Supervisor and Other Practitioners For Supervisor **/practitioners/supervisorsPractionars**

-In UI the Supervisor List is on Top Left Portion

-For Other Practitioners
-**/practitioners/otherpractionars**
-In UI the Supervisor List is on Bottom Left Portion

-**1) Reporting**
-To generate a comprehensive Practitioners report, Select an individual From Supervisor List or Other Practitioners List.
-Choose a specific Start Date and End Date then click the "Generate Report" button it will generate _Cost and Revenue Summary Report_ on the bottom left side

-This API involves three parameters:
-`practitionerId` (Required) , `startDate` (Required) ,`endDate` (Required)

-The API provides monthly total revenue and cost for selected practitioner with in given date range.

-**/appointments/summarybydate**

-**2) Breakdown of Practitioner's Appointments**
-To delve into a detailed breakdown of a specific practitioner's appointments, simply click on the corresponding Practioner name _Cost and Revenue Summary Report_ table within the summary report generated in step 1.
-It will call another api

-**/appointments/practitionerappointmentlist**

-This API requires three parameters:

-`practitionerId` (Required) , `startDate` (Required) ,`endDate` (Required)

-The API furnishes a comprehensive overview of the practitioner's appointment breakdown in right side.

-**3) Appointment Details**
-Upon selecting an appointment from practitioner's appointment breakdown , the system will present the intricate details of the chosen appointment inside the row

-This API necessitates a single parameter:

-1. `appointmentId` (Required)

-**/appointments/appointmentdetails/**

-**Other APIs**
+Certainly!
+Here's the provided information designed for a GitHub readme:

+---

+# CorePlus Practical 2302

+_Note: Emphasis has been placed on prioritizing functionality over the visual design within the UI project._

+## API Used for Fetching Supervisor and Other Practitioners

+### For Supervisor

+**GET /practitioners/supervisorsPractitioners**

+Supervisor List is displayed in the Top Left Portion of the UI.

+### For Other Practitioners

+**GET /practitioners/otherpractitioners**

+Other Practitioners List is displayed in the Bottom Left Portion of the UI.

+## 1) Reporting

+To generate a comprehensive Practitioners report:

+1. Select an individual from the Supervisor List or Other Practitioners List.
+2. Choose a specific Start Date and End Date.
+3. Click the "Generate Report" button.

+This will generate the **Cost and Revenue Summary Report** on the bottom left side of the UI.

+**API Details:**

+- Endpoint: **POST /appointments/summarybydate**
+- Parameters: `practitionerId` (Required), `startDate` (Required), `endDate` (Required)
+- Result: Monthly total revenue and cost for the selected practitioner within the given date range.

+## 2) Breakdown of Practitioner's Appointments

+To view a detailed breakdown of a specific practitioner's appointments:

+1. Click on the corresponding practitioner's name in the **Cost and Revenue Summary Report** table within the summary report.
+2. This will trigger another API call.

+**API Details:**

+- Endpoint: **POST /appointments/practitionerappointmentlist**
+- Parameters: `practitionerId` (Required), `startDate` (Required), `endDate` (Required)
+- Result: Comprehensive overview of the practitioner's appointment breakdown on the right side of the UI.

+## 3) Appointment Details

+Upon selecting an appointment from the practitioner's appointment breakdown:

+1. The system will present the intricate details of the chosen appointment within the corresponding row.

+**API Details:**

+- Endpoint: **GET /appointments/appointmentdetails/**
+- Parameter: `appointmentId` (Required)

+## Other APIs

 An additional API has been implemented to retrieve a list of practitioners apart from those categorized as OWNER and ADMIN.

-**/practitioners/others/**
+**API Details:**

+- Endpoint: **GET /practitioners/others/**

+---